 Broadway Ave Shoulder Improvements

 Snohomish County Public Works built an 8-foot wide paved shoulder on the west side of Broadway Avenue between Yew Way and 164th Street SE.
 This section, a nearly 3-mile stretch of Broadway Avenue, previously had limited shoulders.
-The new shoulder will make it easier for pedestrians and cyclists to travel along the route without competing for space with motorized vehicles.
+The new shoulder makes it easier for pedestrians and cyclists to travel along the route without competing for space with motorized vehicles.

 Installation of two vaults under the roadway and three detention ponds were also constructed to help reduce drainage issues.